What is a Style Sheet and How it Can Benefit You

 For instance, if you do not want a serial comma used in your writing, you would indicate this on the style sheet.
 A serial comma is the comma that comes before the “and” in a series of listed items.
 For example: Apples, bananas, pears, and oranges.

-- Preference for styling numbers, or dates
+- Preferences for styling numbers or dates

-- Capitalization preferenecs
+- Capitalization preferences